QuentinRa/blog.quentinra.dev/maths/graph/index.md

 ## Terminology

-I marked with a little star `*`, the keywords that we are not using often (and that may learn later).
+I marked with a little star `*`, the keywords that we are not using often (and that you may learn later).

 <table class="table table-bordered table-dark table-striped">
     <thead>